darkceius/WPDatabase/README.md

 ## A Roblox-To-Webpage database using python & flask
 -------------

-# How To Setup The Flask Server:
+# How to setup the Flask webpage:

 Requirements:
 - Must have an [Replit](https://replit.com/~) account.